-The 511 real-time traffic information hotline provides information on traffic conditions on interstate highways in St. Louis City and County, as well as St. Charles, Jefferson and Franklin counties.
-It reports information on crashes, lane closures and child abduction alert information.
+The St. Louis Traveler Information resources provide information on traffic conditions on interstate highways in St. Louis City and County, as well as St. Charles, Jefferson and Franklin counties.
+It reports information on crashes and lane closures.

 Motorist Assist and Emergency Response crews patrol St. Louis metro area interstates in search of lane obstructions caused by disabled vehicles, debris and car crashes.

 *55 cellular calls are routed to the Missouri State Highway Patrol for immediate response to incidents.

 Coordinated signals move traffic along area roadways better.

 Transportation Management Center specialists use advanced software to observe and manage traffic on area roadways.

 Why does St. Louis need MoDOT’s Gateway Guide?

 The Gateway Guide program better manages the growing amount of traffic on Missouri roadways.
 By using these resources, MoDOT can maximize the use of the region’s existing road system and minimize the effect of incidents on area roadways.
 Take a look at how incidents can tangle traffic:

 Approximately 60 percent of congestion is caused by incidents.

 During peak traffic hours, one minute of lane blockage can cause about 4 minutes of congestion.